meng89/ipodshuffle/docs/index.rst

     modules/index

-Or use existing command-line :ref:`teresa<teresa>` to sync audio files.
+Or use existing command-line tool :ref:`teresa<teresa>` to manage your player:

 .. toctree::
     :maxdepth: 2